-You can view and modify operating point values at the command line and using the Linear Analysis Tool.
+You can view and modify operating point values programmatically at the command line,or interactively using the Steady State Manager or Linear Analysis Tool.

-Find a steady-state operating point that meets your state specifications.
-You can fix states at known equilibrium values or constrain states within a specified range of values.
+Find a steady-state operating point that meets specifications.
+You can specify known values or bounds for model states, outputs, and inputs.

-When you modify an operating point specification in the Linear Analysis Tool, you can export the specification to the MATLAB® workspace or the Linear Analysis Tool workspace.
+When you modify an operating point specification in the Steady State Manager or Linear Analysis Tool, you can export the specification to the MATLAB® workspace or the Linear Analysis Tool workspace.

 You can control the accuracy of your operating point search by using different optimization methods.

 If you know the approximate time when the model reaches the neighborhood of a steady-state operating point, you can use simulation to get state values to use as the initial conditions for numerical optimization.